anasselbasra/topic-modeling-pipeline/README.md

    - `hirarchical_clustering` to merge highly similar clusters and iteratively refine the taxonomy.

 ## License
 No explicit license is provided.
-Please contact the repository owner before reusing the code or data in other projects.
+Please contact me before reusing the code or data in other projects.